Carbsta/triangle-agency-obsidian/Loose Ends.md

-Branch loose end count: 58
+Branch loose end count: `counter 41`

 Folks who have found out about anomalies and have started paying attention!